wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 ### 1.1 Two-Pass Hybrid Tracking (TPHT)
 This update adds a new workflow intended for “find first, trace later” studies:
-- **Pass 1 (FW discovery pass):** run forward tracking on the full valid SD population and write a cumulative unique ID list for SDs that satisfy one or more user-defined interest conditions.
+- **Pass 1 (FW discovery pass):** run forward tracking on the full valid SD population and append rank-local raw ID records for SDs that satisfy one or more user-defined interest conditions.
-- **Pass 2 (BW reconstruction pass):** run backward tracking from the cumulative FW ID list so that BW follows exactly the SD set discovered in the FW scan.
+- **Pass 2 (BW reconstruction pass):** offline-merge and deduplicate the FW ID records, then run backward tracking from the merged FW ID list so that BW follows exactly the SD set discovered in the FW scan.

 In this README, this workflow is referred to as **Two-Pass Hybrid Tracking**, abbreviated as **TPHT**.
 The word “hybrid” emphasizes that the method combines:
 - a forward discovery pass,